chk7082/henesys2ellinia/README.md

 But here's the problem, there's no (henesys_city, ellinia_city) pair which have same structure. (i.e we don't have paired dataset)

-I will use [CycleGAN](https://junyanz.github.io/CycleGAN/) to deal with this unpaired image-to-image translation task.
+[CycleGAN](https://junyanz.github.io/CycleGAN/) will be used to deal with this unpaired image-to-image translation task.

 You could see the details at the following links